wkoszek/me/blog/source/blog/2012-07-17-book-how-to-move-mount-fuji.md

 ---
-title:	How to move mount Fuji
+title:	"How to move mount Fuji"
 auth:	 William Poundstone
 read:	2012-07-17
 ---